pyrogram/pyrogram/docs/source/topics/storage-engines.rst

     with Client(":memory:") as app:
         print(app.get_me())

-This database is still backed by SQLite, but exists purely in memory.
-However, once you stop a client, the entire database is discarded and the session details used for logging in again will be lost forever.
+This storage engine is still backed by SQLite, but the database exists purely in memory.
+This means that, once you stop a client, the entire database is discarded and the session details used for logging in again will be lost forever.

 Session Strings
 ---------------

-Session strings are useful when you want to run authorized Pyrogram clients on platforms like `Heroku <https://www.heroku.com/>`_, where their ephemeral filesystems makes it much harder for a file-based storage engine to properly work as intended.

 In case you want to use an in-memory storage, but also want to keep access to the session you created, call :meth:`~pyrogram.Client.export_session_string` anytime before stopping the client...